Learn how Beacon eliminates the guesswork from multipass programming

 Better Heat Management: Achieve better heat management across multiple passes by adding interpass cooling actions or alternating weld directions between layers, all within the Beacon interface.

-Improved Consistency: Ensure consistent multipass welds from part to part, with the precision and repeatability of the robot arm and its defined weld parameters for each pass.
+Improved Consistency: Ensure consistent multipass welds from part to part, with the precision and repeatability you've come to expect from your Hirebotics cobot.

 Getting Started: How to Use Multipass Welding in Beacon